Thewbi/arduino_pid/encoder_test/README.md

 is proportional to the motor speed, most encoders are constructed more simple.
 The encoder has two wires and it will change the voltage on the wires producing flanks as the shaft turns.

 It is the responsibilty of the engineer to convert the flank signals into meaningful information.
-The strategy in the encoder_test sketch is to put a interupt on the rising edge of encoder wire A. Inside the rising edge interrupt handler, the value of encoder wire B is read.

-Given the state of wire A which has to be high as otherwise the interrupt would not have been triggered, looking at the state of wire B yields the following insight: If B is positive, the motor turned into one direction, if B is negative, the motor turned into the other direction.
+Different encoders use different output signaling.
+The encoder used with the JGB-520 uses one wire for sending interrupt signals and another wire for the direction that the motor turns in.

-Signals on wire A and wire B are a constant offset apart and hence they will form a very specific pattern.
+Other encoders might just send flanks on both wires.
+Then Signals on wire A and wire B are a constant offset apart and hence they will form a very specific pattern.
 Looking at a diagram such as https://www.waycon.de/produkte/encoder-winkelgeber/messprinzip-encoder-drehgeber/ the order in which signals on A and B go high is specific to the direction in which the motor turns.
 This means that the interrupt handler can determine that the shaft has been turned by an increment and in which direction this incremental turn has taken place.

 Different encoders come in different resolutions.
 If you know the resolution of your encoder (say 10 increments per full 360 degree rotation of the shaft) then you know the rotation angle of the motor.
-If you somehow keep track of time also, then you can compute the rotational velocity (also just called the motor's velocity) by diving the rotational angle increment by time similar how you would divide distance by time to arrive at directional velocity.
+If you somehow keep track of time also, then you can compute the rotational velocity (also just called the motor's velocity) by dividing the rotational angle increment by time similar how you would divide distance by time to arrive at directional velocity.

 This is how an encoder helps you figure out the current speed of the motor.
 (Given the voltage that produces the speed, this is the